josmar-crwdstffng/angular/aio/content/guide/glossary.md

 A producer of multiple values, which it pushes to [subscribers][AioGuideGlossarySubscriber].
 Used for asynchronous event handling throughout Angular.
-You execute an observable by subscribing to it with its `subscribe()` method, passing callbacks for notifications of new values, errors, or completion.
+You execute an observable by subscribing to it with the associated `subscribe()` method, passing callbacks for notifications of new values, errors, or completion.

 Observables can deliver in one the following ways a single value or multiple values of any type to subscribers.